xaviertnc/F1Site/README.md

-# F1 Micro Library Demo Site - Ver 1.8.2
+# F1 Lib Demo - Ver 1.12.0
+An example implementation / framework using F1 Lib modules as services.

+## About the F1 Lib framework
-F1 controllers and views run within PHP's global variable scope. i.e. No unnecessary scope layers and limitations.

-F1 uses PHP objects to limit global variable over-crowding and conflicts.
+F1 controllers and views run within PHP's global variable scope with a single (or a very limited number) of global objects to control global namespace over-crowding and conflicts.

-## Main Global Object
+### Main Global Object
  - $app

-## Aux (optional) Globals
+### Optional Aux Globals ( For convenience and code readability)
  - $debug
  - $auth
  - $http
  - $view
  - $db

 The $app object serves as top-level data container and namespace.